 In its March 2018 budget, the Québec government revealed its digital sales tax plans.
-From January 1, 2019 (once the plan passes legislative hurdles), non-resident suppliers of digital services to Quebec-consumers will have to register, collect, and remit Quebec Sales Tax (QST) to Revenu Québec.
+From January 1, 2019, non-resident suppliers of digital services to Québec-consumers will have to register, collect, and remit Québec Sales Tax (QST) to Revenu Québec.

 The design of the new rules closely follows International VAT/GST guidelines recommended by the Organisation for Economic Cooperation and Development (OECD).
 According to the OECD, the Guidelines present a “set of internationally agreed standards and recommended approaches”.